SHEscher/research-project/{{cookiecutter.project_slug}}/README.md

 ## Project structure

-*A brief description of the subsequent folder structure of the project (Where is what?).
+*A brief description of the folder structure of the project (Where is what?).
 Anticipate new lab members who suppose to be able to orientate within this structure without your help.
 At the same time, avoid too detailed descriptions.
-Down the folder structure, there suppose to be further READMEs explaining subsequent folders & data.*
+Down the folder structure, there suppose to be further README's explaining subsequent folders & data.*

 ## Install research code as package

-In case there is no virtual / conda environment yet:
+In case, there is no virtual / conda environment yet:

 ```shell
 CONDA_ENV_NAME="{{ cookiecutter.project_slug[:4]}}_{{cookiecutter.python_version[:4] }}"